-Kenneth Klein, an international tax partner in the Washington, DC office of Mayer, Brown, Rowe & Maw, LLP, started his career at the Office of Chief Counsel after graduating, Cum Laude, from the University of Georgia School of Law in 1976.
+Kenneth Klein Kenneth Klein, an international tax partner in the Washington, DC office of Mayer Brown LLP, started his career at the Office of Chief Counsel after graduating, Cum Laude, from the University of Georgia School of Law in 1976.
 He obtained his Master of Laws in Taxation at Georgetown University Law Center in 1980.
 He left Chief Counsel as an Assistant Branch Chief in the Legislation & Regulations Division in 1981 and did another tour as Associate Chief Counsel (Technical) from 1988 to 1990.
 He practiced for many years at Cadwalader, Wickersham & Taft before joining his current firm.
 He has published and speaks extensively on international tax matters and is active in the international tax community.
-He is a past Chair of the Budget Committee and member of the Executive Committee and Executive Council, and is International Taxation Correspondent of the American Society of International Law.
+He is a past Chair of the Budget Committee and member of the Executive Committee and Executive Council. and is the International Taxation Correspondent of the American Society of International Law.
 He is on the National Law Alumni Board at Georgetown University Law Center.
 He has been on the Board of Visitors of the University of Georgia School of Law and has been Chair of the Board of Trustees of The Langley School in McLean, Virginia.

-Allen R. Freedman

-Allen R. Freedman became a tax lawyer at the Office of Chief Counsel after receiving his J.D. from University of Virginia.
-He left Chief Counsel for private industry where he became a leader in the New York venture capital industry.

-He joined Fortis, Inc. (now Assurant, Inc.) in the late 1970s and grew it into a major specialty insurer, with over 10,000 employees and \$7 billion in revenues.
+Allen R. Freedman Allen R. Freedman became a tax lawyer at the Office of Chief Counsel after receiving his J.D. from University of Virginia.
+He left Chief Counsel for private industry where he became a leader in the venture capital industry.
+He subsequently founded and built one of the largest specialty insurers listed on the New York Stock Exchange.
+He started Fortis, Inc. (now Assurant, Inc.) in the late 1970s and grew it into a major specialty insurer, with over 12,000 employees and \$8 billion in revenues.
 He retired as Chairman and CEO in 2000.
-He has engineered scores of successful mergers, acquisitions, divestitures and several significant turnarounds.
+He has engineered scores of successful mergers, acquisitions, divestitures, and several significant turnarounds.
 He is founding Director of the Association of Audit Committee Members, Inc. and was the first President of the New York Venture Capital Forum.
-He has served on the Boards of StoneMor Partners LP, Systems & Computer Technology, Inc., and INDUS International as well as several charitable organizations.
-He has been "Businessman in Residence" at the University of Wisconsin Business School and a guest lecturer at the Frye Institute at Emory University.
+He has served on the Boards of the Eaton Vance Mutual Funds, StoneMor Partners LP, Systems & Computer Technology, Inc., and INDUS International as well as several charitable organizations.
+He has been "Businessman in Residence" at the University of Wisconsin Business School and an annual lecturer at the Frye Institute at Emory University.
+In addition to serving as Vice Chair of the United Way of New York, Allen served as pro bono Executive Director of the Glimmerglass Opera, Cooperstown, New York, one of the nation's foremost summer opera festivals.
+He resides at his family farm in Charlotteville, New York which is one of the largest certified organic farms in New York State.

-SALARY AND BENEFITS (continued)

-Getting to the bottom line.
+SALARY AND BENEFITS (continued) Getting to the bottom line.